 College exams can be proctored at the Education Center if approved by your school.
 This free service is available to active duty, dependents, reservists, and civilians aboard MCAS-Yuma.
 Please contact the Education Center at (928) 269-3248 to arrange for testing.

 The Defense Language Aptitude Battery is an 82 minute test that military services use to measure a service member's ability to learn a foreign language.

 The DLPT (Defense Language Proficiency Test) is designed for individuals who are already fluent in a specific foreign language needed by the military.

 The GED Locator consists of 5 tests, one for each GED subject area.
 The GED locator measures the level of study for each area.
 If preparation is needed, individualized lessons will be created utilizing workbooks and DVDs to assist in preparing for the GED test.
 Please call (928) 269-5614 for more information.

 The Oral Proficiency Interview (OPI) is a standardized procedure for the global assessment of functional speaking ability.
 It is a telephonic interview between a certified American Council on Teaching Foreign Languages (ACTFL) tester and an examinee that determines how well a person speaks a language.

 The TABE (Test of Adult Basic Education) is a 90-minute multiple-choice test that measures an individual's knowledge of math, reading, and language.
 This test is used to qualify an active duty member with an ASVAB GT score of 99 or below for Tuition Assistance and for verification of a service member’s reading comprehension level.

-BASIC SKILLS PREPARATION PROGRAMS - ONLINE ACADEMIC SKILLS COURSE (OASC) AND COLLEGE PLACEMENT SKILLS TRAINING (CPST)
+BASIC SKILLS PREPARATION PROGRAMS - ONLINE ACADEMIC SKILLS COURSE (OASC)

 |Closed Federal Holidays|